DJIBOUTI 2019 HUMAN RIGHTS REPORT

 Civil Judicial Procedures and Remedies

-In cases of human rights violations, citizens could address correspondence to the National Human Rights Commission.
+In cases of human rights abuses, citizens could address correspondence to the National Human Rights Commission.
 On a variety of matters, citizens could also seek assistance from the Ombudsman’s Office, which often helped resolve administrative disputes among government branches.
 Citizens could also appeal decisions to the African Court on Human and Peoples’ Rights.
-The government did not always comply with those bodies’ decisions and recommendations pertaining to human rights.

 f.
 Arbitrary or Unlawful Interference with Privacy, Family, Home, or Correspondence